 Q: With so much vulnerability these days due to cyberattacks, how do you rationalize with a customer that connecting more platforms to the Internet is safe for their business?

 A: (Bruce) Current by GE and JPMorgan Chase have both worked hard to make sure we’re effectively managing data integrity, resiliency, and cybersecurity risks.
-Predix is powering mission-critical machines, such as power plants and aircraft engines, and helping drive greater optimization; it has been built as an Industrial Internet platform with a premium on safety, security and reliability.
+We’ve built an Industrial Internet platform with a premium on safety, security and reliability.

 Likewise, we’ve also set up a quantification and certification process to make sure that, when we’re rolling solutions out, we’re managing risk and creating the appropriate firewalls to prevent cyber security issues.
 That’s important to us—and clearly to JPMorgan Chase, due to their banking infrastructure.